One Drive for Business and Office 365 has been enabled for faculty and staff

-- With the transition outlook in the cloud, we have 50Gb mailbox storage limits.
+- With the transition to Outlook in the cloud, we have 50Gb mailbox storage limits.
 Use this ability to upload your PST files to outlook for access from anywhere.

-Instructions on how to set-up OneDrive for Business Sync on your computer:
+How to set-up OneDrive for Business Sync on your computer

 One Drive for Business (ODFB) is primarily meant for document storage and management.

 The initial synchronization of data to ODFB generates a fair amount of temporary data which can fill up a small system partition easily (e.g. a 128GB SSD in a laptop)

 ODFB supports files under 2GB and a total of 20,000 synchronized items (files and folders).
 More than 20,000 items can be stored (up to 1 terabyte), but only 20,000 will be synchronized through the desktop client.

 There are extensive restrictions on file/folder names and lengths detailed here:

 Confirmed that a folder named "forms" can't exist in the root of the source directory, but can at any lower level.

 All restricted characters for NTFS apply to ODFB: \ / : * ? " < > |

 Folders beginning with a period (.) are restricted.